Whiplash Injuries Specialist

 Interventional Pain Institute

-Interventional Pain Management Specialists & Minimally Invasive Spine Specialists located in Chesterfield, MO & Festus, MO
+Interventional Pain Management & Minimally Invasive Spine Specialist located in Chesterfield, Festus, Bridgeton, and Troy, MO

 Over 3 million new whiplash cases occur each year, and over half of those new cases lead to chronic symptoms.
 If you’ve sustained physical trauma to your head or neck and are experiencing persistent neck pain, you might have whiplash.
 Ramis Gheith MD, MS, and the team at Interventional Pain Institute have extensive experience treating and rehabilitating patients with whiplash.
 Call the office in Chesterfield, Festus, or Bridgeton, Missouri, or book an appointment online today.